An application of continuous logic to fixed point theory: Introduction

 \item If in addition to the above we have that $C$ is totally bounded with some fixed modulus of total boundedness $\beta: \mathbb{N} \rightarrow \mathbb{N}$ and $T$ satisfies the condition of Example \ref{example: intro2} \ref{introcondemu}, then given $F: \mathbb{N} \rightarrow \mathbb{N}$ there is a bound $b_F$ on the rate of metastability for the sequence $\{x_n\}$ which is uniform across all choices of $B$, $C$, $T$, and $x_1$ satisfying the above conditions. \end{enumerate}

 \end{theorem}

-We describe geodesic logic in Sections \ref{section: setup} and \ref{section:newultraproduct} after outlining the features of the usual continuous logic and the Avigad-Iovino method in Section \ref{preliminaries}.
+We describe the geodesic framework in Sections \ref{section: setup} and \ref{section:newultraproduct} after outlining the features of the usual continuous logic and the Avigad-Iovino method in Section \ref{preliminaries}.
 We then describe in detail the analytic aspects of the examples of \cite{GLS}, \cite{dne}, \cite{suzuki} in Section \ref{section: analysis}.
-Finally in Section \ref{section:synthesis} we show that geodesic logic is indeed able to handle the relevant features of such examples, thus enabling the Avigad-Iovino approach to yield (Theorem \ref{thm:main1} and Theorem \ref{thm:main2}) a uniform bound on the rate of metastability for the sequences in question.
+Finally in Section \ref{section:synthesis} we show that the geodesic framework is indeed able to handle the relevant features of such examples, thus enabling the Avigad-Iovino approach to yield (Theorem \ref{thm:main1} and Theorem \ref{thm:main2}) a uniform bound on the rate of metastability for the sequences in question.

-We thus illustrate the applicability of geodesic logic with specific examples involving iterated linear interpolation, and given the prevalence of linear interpolation arguments in e.g. functional analysis, we expect this variant of continuous logic to meaningfully broaden the scope of the applicability of metric model theory to such disciplines.
+We thus illustrate the applicability of the geodesic framework with specific examples involving iterated linear interpolation, and given the prevalence of linear interpolation arguments in e.g. functional analysis, we expect this setup to meaningfully broaden the scope of the applicability of metric model theory to such disciplines.

-The author is deeply grateful to his advisor Henry Towsner for his helpful insights and invaluable guidance throughout the process of writing this paper.
+The author is deeply grateful to his graduate advisor Henry Towsner for his helpful insights and invaluable guidance throughout the process of writing this paper.